 - Creating Pitch Decks, Series Bibles, and Ripomatics.

 - Discussing the advantages and disadvantages of Pitch documents and Series Bibles.

 - Pitching to broadcasters.

 Discussing TV writer fellowships (NBC’s Writers on the Verge, Fox’s Writers Intensive, Humanitas New Voices Program, ABC Writers Fellowship) — and pilot writing competitions — (Tracking Board’s Launch Pad, AMC/Austin pilot competition, Sundance Episodic Story Lab, etc.)

 Present your short verbal pitch of your pilot or workshop a scene or a few pages — whatever you would like to present that you feel best shows your work — for feedback.

-Guest Speakers (Week 5): Andrew Sugerman, Jason Piette, and Julia Verdin.
+Guest Speakers (Week 5): Jason Piette and Julia Verdin.